earchibong/devops_projects/kubernetes_02.md

 - Prometheus
 - Grafana

 **Hybrid CI/CD by combining different tools such as: Gitlab CICD, Jenkins.
-And also concepts around GitOps using Weaveworks Flux.
+And also concepts around GitOps using Weaveworks Flux**

 ## Labs
 - <a href="https://github.com/earchibong/devops_training/edit/main/kubernetes_02.md#create-a-kubernetes-cluster-on-aws-eks">Create a kubernetes clusters eksctl</a>